 Airport Influence Areas (AIA) are determined by County Airport Land Use Commissions (ALUC).
 Typically, the size of an AIA is dependent on length of a runway, and whether or not larger jet aircraft take off and land at the facility.
 Certain County ALUC's have not provided Airport Influence Area maps for their jurisdiction.
 In those situations, California Civil Code 1102.6a requires that a 2-mile airport proximity disclosure be used to satisfy the Airport Influence Area disclosure.

 Even though a property may not be within a defined airport influence area, the property may still be subject to airplanes and other aircraft, commercial, private, or military flying overhead.
-Noise levels and types of noise that bother one person may be acceptable others. military ordnance (formerly used defense sites) disclosure California's military ordnance disclosure is defined by California Civil Code 1102.15 as a requirement disclose former federal or state locations once used for military training purposes which may contain potentially explosive within a neighborhood area.
+Noise levels and types of noise that bother one person may be acceptable others.

+military ordnance (formerly used defense sites) disclosure

+California's military ordnance disclosure is defined by California Civil Code 1102.15 as a requirement to disclose former federal or state locations once used for military training purposes which may contain potentially explosive munitions within a neighborhood area.
 A neighborhood area is defined as being within one mile of a property.

-Military Ordnance Disclosure The subject property is:
+Military Ordnance Disclosure

 Not located within one mile of a formerly used defense site.
-Zone Explanations:

-Established by Congress in the mid-1990's, the Formerly Used Calense Ses (FUDS) Program cleans up properties formerly owned, leased, possessed, or used by the military services.
-Properties included the program range from privately owned property to National Parks, and can be located in industrial areas, residential developments, and colic areas.
-The type of cleanup required varies from property to property but would likely include conducting building demolition in the first removal, cleanup of environmental contamination, radioactive waste, other common industrial waste, ordnance and/order warrare material including chemical weaponry.
+Established by Congress in the mid-1990's, the Formerly Used Defense Sites (FUDS) Program cleans up properties formerly owned, leased, possessed, or used by the military services.
+Properties included in the program range from privately owned property to National Parks, and can be located in industrial areas, residential developments, and public areas.
+The type of cleanup required varies from property to property but would likely include conducting building demolition and debris removal, cleanup of environmental contamination, radioactive waste, other common industrial waste, ordnance and/or other warfare material including chemical weaponry.
 Active military sites are not included on the FUDS list.
-Most FUDS do not containing unexploded ordnance.
-For the purpose of this report, only sites at a United States Army Corps of Engineers (USACE) have determined as having hazards potential found (unless stated of Twis Aretailed site description) are disclosed.
-For location purposes, a latitude/longitude coordinate is used unless detailed site bourt per riptions can be obtained.
-Certain sites that are former sites under the Base Realignment and Closure (BRAC) Act may also be included whis report.
+Most FUDS do not contain unexploded ordnance.
+California Civil Code 1102.15 requires the disclosure of those sites containing unexploded ordnance.

+For the purpose of this report, only sites that the United States Army Corps of Engineers (USACE) have determined as having hazards potential found (unless stated otherwise in detailed site description) are disclosed.
+For location purposes, a latitude/longitude coordinate is used unless detailed site boundary descriptions can be obtained.
+Certain sites that are former sites under the Base Realignment and Closure (BRAC) Act may also be included in this report.